-(You can leave off the type annotation on sim_config and the line importing SimConfig if you're not using type checking.)
+(You can leave off the type annotation on sim_config if you're not using type checking.)

 As we start simulator instances by using world, it needs to know what simulators are available and how to start them.
 This is called the sim config and is a dict that contains every simulator we want to use together with some information on how to start it.